 Below you will find we have split our Football / Soccer Drills into passing, dribbling, controlling, shooting, 2 v 2, and fun and games drills.
 Our aim is to provide simple free to view football or soccer coaching drills that will help players of all ages and abilities improve their basic football skills..

-We also have the TeachPE.com 1 on 1 football coaching academy ideal for parents working with their son or daugher.
+We also have the TeachPE.com 1 on 1 football coaching academy ideal for parents working with their son or daugher on how to play soccer.
 A series of 1 to 1 kids soccer coaching drills which get progressively more difficult.

-The following soccer drills are aimed at developing passing ability.
+The following soccer passing drills are aimed at developing passing ability.
 They are suitable for improving the football skills of young players of all ages.
 Some of our passing football drills work on accuracy of pass and others focus on being aware of surrounding players.
-For young players passing along the ground using the inside of the footshould be the aim rather than long lofted passes in the air.
+For young players who are learning to play soccer passing along the ground using the inside of the footshould be the aim rather than long lofted passes in the air.

 - Call To Receive - Players jog around a coned area with half the players having a ball.
 Players with the ball pass to a player without the ball then look for a pass themselves from elsewhere.